t9md/atom-vim-mode-plus/README.md

 # New Features

 This project started at August 1st 2015 as folk of vim-mode.
-After 1 month of refactoring, I eliminated lots of unessential code and class and completely rewrite alomost all specs.
+After 1 month of refactoring, I eliminated lots of unessential code and class and completely rewrite specs.
-But I'm getting tired now, I need to rewrite `motion.coffee` which is 1st priority in my TODO list now(2015.9.6).
+But I'm getting tired now for long long refactoring marathon.
+My 1st prioritized TODO is refactor `motion.coffee`, I know it.
-I know it but I started adding new features which is not included Vim and vim-mode as pastime.
+But I need some pastime, refresher, So I added following new features which is not included Vim and vim-mode as pastime.

 - New Operator
   - Surround, DeleteSurround, ChangeSurround.
 Instead of vim-surround atom package, its repeatable(very improtant) with `.`.